University of Connecticut: Libraries

 The University of Connecticut Libraries form the largest public research collection in the state.
 The main library is the Homer D. Babbidge Library, on Fairfield Way in the center of campus.
 In 1882, Charles Storrs donated the first volumes to the university library collection (specifically, of the agriculture school).
 The university formerly housed its primary library collections in the Old Whitney building, one of the first agriculture school buildings.
 The library migrated from Old Main to the basement of Beech Hall in 1929.
 The university's first librarian was Edwina Whitney, who served from 1900 to 1934.
 The library then moved to the Wilbur Cross Building and remained there until the 1970s.
 The current main library, Homer Babbidge, was formerly known as the Nathan Hale Library.
-It underwent a $3 million renovation that was completed in 1998, making it then the largest public research library in New England.
+It underwent renovations completed in 1998; at the time it was the largest public research library in New England.

-The Storrs campus is also home to the university's Music and Pharmacy libraries, and the Thomas J. Dodd Research Center, home to the university's archives and special collections, including university records, rare books, and manuscript collections.
-Each of the regional campuses also have their own libraries, including the Jeremy Richard Library at the Stamford Campus.
+The Storrs campus is also home to the university's Music and Pharmacy libraries, and the Thomas J. Dodd Research Center, home to the university's archives and special collections.
+Each of the regional campuses also have their own libraries.
 These libraries are tied into the Babbidge library through a shared catalogue.

-The Babbidge-based collection places UConn among the top 30 universities in the nation for library holdings and funding, containing more than 2.5 million print volumes, approximately 2,500 current print periodicals, more than 35,000 unique electronic journals through the eJournal locator, 2.8 million units of microfilm, 180,000 maps at the Map and Geographic Information Center (New England's largest public map collection), millions of electronic books, and an array of free electronic information sources.
+The Babbidge-based collection places UConn among the top 30 universities in the nation for library holdings and funding, containing more than 2.5 million print volumes, approximately 2,500 current print periodicals, more than 35,000 journals through the eJournal locator, 2.8 million units of microfilm, 180,000 maps at the Map and Geographic Information Center (New England's largest public map collection), millions of electronic books, and an array of free electronic information sources.
 The UCL also license approximately 265 electronic search databases, many of which contain the full-text of research journals, monographs, and historic documents.

 The Lyman Maynard Stowe Library, housed at UConn Health, was one of eight federally funded National Network of Libraries of Medicine libraries from 1991 to 2001.
 The University of Connecticut School of Law houses the School of Law Library at its campus in Hartford.
 The Stowe and Law libraries have catalogues separate from the Babbidge system, making the total library holdings of the University of Connecticut much higher than the 2.5 million print volumes of Babbidge.
 UConn participates in several outside library consortia, including the New England Law Library Consortium and the Northeast Research Libraries Consortium.
 The Dodd Research Center has also formed a partnership with the African National Congress to share materials with South African scholars.